MindscapeHQ/raygun4js/README.md

 `trackCoreWebVitals` - When enabled, Raygun4JS will automatically track and report Core Web Vitals.
 This is enabled by default.

+`trackViewportDimensions` - When enabled, Raygun4JS will send the browser's viewport dimensions with each RUM session payload.
+This is enabled by default.

 An example raygun4js configuration:

 ```javascript